BenSturgeon/website/content/learning_how_to_learn.md

 ### Part 1: The cue
 Each of these can be a potential cue for habit execution.
-* Location.
-Eg, at your desk.
+* Location -> At your desk.
-* Time.
-Eg, first thing in the morning.
+* Time -> First thing in the morning.
-* Feeling.
-Eg, Tired, angry, or stressed.
+* Feeling -> Tired, angry, or stressed.
-* Reaction to stimulus.
-Eg, Seeing a certain image, song or person.
+* Reaction to stimulus -> Seeing a certain image, song or person.

 All of these stimulate certain sensations on the body.
 These sensations are what lead to a reaction, which is the beginning of the routine part of the habit.